Wimbledon 2023 Prize Money: How Much Is At Stake For The Winners?

 Answer: The total prize money amount for Wimbledon 2023 has been increased by 11.2% from what was offered in 2022.

-Answer: The male and female contestants receive equal prize money at the Wimbledon Open across all categories.
+Answer: The male and female contestants receive equal prize money at the Wimbledon Open in all categories.